Oops. Did you just spit your coffee on that new white shirt? Sorry. My bad.

 I have no idea.

-But, I will tell you this: I have lived as a sinner/saint (don’t laugh, my mother-in-law thought I was a saint once for about five minutes) and everything in between, in my seventy years.
-I have lived many years of anger, pain, and bitterness.
+But I will tell you this: I live daily as a sinner/saint.
+Don’t laugh, my mother-in-law thought I was a saint once for about five minutes (I screwed that up the first time I opened my mouth!).
+In my seventy-four years, I have known anger, pain, and bitterness.
 I have been hurt and I have hurt others.
 At one point I attempted suicide because the idea of living another moment was too unbearable (clearly I sucked at that too – thank God).

-In recent years, I have been blessed to live with the indescribable joy of a rich and full life, even in the messy parts.
-A life that encourages giving, serving, and caring for others.
+I have come to realize that I have been blessed to live the indescribable joy of a rich and full life, even in the messy parts, especially then.
+A life that encourages giving, serving, forgiveness, and caring for others.
 That calls us to be in relationship with God and everyone around us – to be Christ to a broken world.
-A life that requires forgiveness of others and ourselves.
-To be totally honest, still today, my virtues and faults are often intermixed on any given day.
-We humans are complicated, but it’s okay.

 I will leave you with this quote by Ralph Waldo Emerson “You cannot do a kindness too soon, for you never know how soon it will be too late.”